jgj1018/TIL/Books/[Benjamin_Baka] Python_Data_Structures_and_Algorithms.md

 	if n == 1: return s
     return [digit + bits for digit in bitStr(1,s) for bits in bitStr(n-1, s)]
 ```

+#### Runtime analysis

+* Worst case analysis.
+Make no assumptions on the input data.
+* Ignore or suppress constant factors and lower order terms.
+At large inputs higher order terms dominate.
+* Focus on problems with large input sizes.